Map: See extent of Russia's wide-ranging attack in Ukraine

-(NewsNation Now) — Russia has launched a wide-ranging attack on Ukraine, hitting key cities and military bases with airstrikes or shelling, as civilians flee by trains and cars.
+(NewsNation Now) — Russia launched a wide-ranging attack on Ukraine in the early hours of Thursday, hitting key cities and military bases with airstrikes or shelling, causing 100,000 civilians to flee by trains and cars.

 President Vladimir Putin ignored global condemnation and cascading new sanctions as he unleashed the largest ground war in Europe in decades, and chillingly referred to his country’s nuclear arsenal.
 He threatened any country trying to interfere with “consequences you have never seen.”

-Simultaneously, Russia launched cyber attacks on Ukraine’s Parliament, banks and government offices.
-Experts say it is possible this online attack was planned for as far back as December 2021 — but was timed to coincide with an invasion.
+Simultaneously, Russia launched cyberattacks on Ukraine’s Parliament, banks and government offices.
+Experts say it is possible this online attack was planned months ago — but was timed to coincide with an invasion.

-At least 57 Ukrainians have been killed so far in the invasion and 169 more were wounded, according to the health minister.
+At least 137 Ukrainians have been killed so far in the invasion and 316 have been wounded, according to Ukrainian President Volodymyr Zelensky.

 Hostomel airport recaptured